budapest

 marzipan chocolate

-Szamos is noted among the most prominent confectionery dynasties in Hungary, specialised in the production of marzipan treats.
-Today they offer an extensive selection of confectionery at several locations in the country (including a chocolate museum), and their flagship store below also serves breakfast and light snacks throughout the day.
+Szamos is noted amongst the most prominent confectionery dynasties in Hungary, specialising in the production of marzipan treats.
+Today, they offer an extensive selection of confectionery at several locations in the country (including a chocolate museum), and their flagship store below also serves breakfast and light snacks throughout the day.

 Read More